 Clustering applications appear to be a versatile tool to be employed at various steps of the DSM procedure.
-Using a clustering application for feature selection offers additional insight into the predictor response relationship, while clustering to conduct a stratified CV allowed for a robust model evaluation.
+Using a clustering application for feature selection offers additional insight into the predictor response predictor-response relationship, while clustering to conduct a stratified CV allowed for a robust model evaluation.
 Overall, stratified k-fold CV is common in DSM.
-To use the described cluster application allows for a simultaneous stratification regarding multiple target variables.
+To use the described cluster application allows for a simultaneous stratification regarding multiple target\response variables.
 However, to truly evaluate the power of this filter method it would have to be compared with other feature selection methods which would have exceeded the workload for this study.
 We intend to do so in future studies.

-The biggest area of application for data clustering in DSM appears to be in landscape stratification.
-Dividing the landscape into homogeneous subgroups allows to address the imbalanced learning problem and gives control and feedback over the spatial distribution of model performance.
-The resulting stratification of the study area has further potential, like the use of landscape classes as predictors, the construction of individual models per landscape type or to interpret the predictor response relationship in different landscapes.
+The biggest area of application for data clustering in DSM appears to be in landscape clustering.
+Dividing stratification to 405 divide the landscape into homogeneous subgroups allows to address the imbalanced learning problem and gives control and 406 feedback over the spatial distribution of model performance.
+The subareas.
+Beyond their usage for stratified sampling and 407 subsampling, the resulting stratification of the study area has further potential, like the use of landscape classes strata as predictors, the construction of individual models per landscape type stratum, or to interpret the predictor response predictor-response relationship in different landscapes.
 A remaining difficulty in clustering applications is the determination of the number of clusters.
 Here, the combinations of clustering indices and heuristic methods have proven to be useful tools.

-Finally, clustering applications could also provide solutions to the problems encountered during this model building process, like the replacement of the Cartesian coordinates, the inclusion of expert knowledge, pooling geologic units and blurring the transitions between geologic units.
+Finally, clustering applications could also provide solutions to the problems encountered during this model building process the model building procedure, like the replacement of the Cartesian coordinates, the inclusion of expert knowledge, pooling geologic units and blurring the transitions between geologic units.